SerjoschDuering/Grasshopper-StableDiffusion/README.md

 **Sample Images**

-Naturally the model is not limited to a particular domain
+Naturally, the model is not limited to a particular domain

 ![Untitled](https://github.com/SerjoschDuering/Grasshopper-StableDiffusion/raw/main/images/Untitled%202.png)